jeff4/bionotes.github.io/_other/eigen.md

 * 5/25 Good PDF ['Everything you always wanted to know about mathematics (2013)'](https://www.math.cmu.edu/~jmackey/151_128/bws_book.pdf) and [HN thread](https://news.ycombinator.com/item?id=36069847)

 ### 2024 Log
 * 3/09/2024.
 Starting over with Math which I've not looked at for about a year, since January 2023.
 Continuing with Notebook 21 which I started back in Dec 2022.
+Using Axler 4th edition for this run.
 * 3/25/2024.
 Working on visual proofs for Theorems 3.22 and 3.25.
+* 4/01/2024.
+Began Section 3D on inverse functions, invertibility etc.
 * 4/06/2024.
-Began Section 3D on inverse functions, invertibility etc.
+Began Section 5A on eigenspaces.
+Interesting changes between 3rd and 4th editions wrt when operators are introduced.
+3rd edition introduces operators in Section 3D; 4th Ed introduces them at beginning of 5A.